yorgath/orthogram/README.rst

    pip install orthogram

-Assuming there is a diagram definition file named ``diagram.yaml`` in your current directory, run the following command to produce a SVG
+Assuming there is a diagram definition file named ``diagram.yaml`` in your current directory, run the following command to produce a PNG
 file:

 .. code::